On Corona/Covid-19, herd immunity and WELLBY tradeoffs: key predictions and numbers

 This is also partially why the South Korean approach has worked well to contain the virus, though at the cost of huge economic and social disruption: the South Koreans tested lots of people on the motorways and in transit between places, thus picking up the high contact makers who were infected and were spreading it.
 By tracing them so quickly they managed to get the infection rates down and thus suppress the outbreaks.
 Yet, that kind of targeted track-and-trace would have to kept up indefinitely, thus incurring an indefinite economic and social cost.
 The South Koreans for instance will not be able to have large groups of tourists roaming around freely, nor lots of new international students and others: because South Korea does not have local herd immunity, bringing in infected people from outside would lead to run-away virus outbreaks.
 This will not in general be true for Sweden though, particularly not because international students and tourists will primarily interact with high-contact Swedes who will largely already be immune.

 Finally, we now have a lot of potential vaccines in the pipeline.
-Something like 80 or more, with a human trial in Oxford as the front runner, hopefully giving us good news in 2 months or so.
+Something like 100 or more, with a human trial in Oxford as the front runner, hopefully giving us good news in 2 months or so.
 Their vaccine worked well in macaques and they hope to learn how it will fare in humans.
 Still, the odds are actually quite high that their study will fail to be definitive even if their vaccine works.
 This is because too few healthy people around Oxford might get exposed to the virus to say with certainty that those with the vaccine were less likely to get a full-blown infection than those without the vaccine in their trial.
+Also, it already seems the Oxford vaccine does not prevent someone from spreading it, limiting its use.
 Similar problems go for a lot of the other trials: it is probably more realistic to expect another 12 months before there is a vaccine that is actually rolled out to whole populations.
 We all hope, me included, for an autumn miracle, but I am not counting on it and its quite possible we’ll not find a vaccine for the next 10 years.

 End-games, basic options around the virus going forward, and death tolls.